 - Funding for materials for the overhaul of LCDR carriage 3188 and SR Hastings-line Maunsell 3687.

-- Funding for two engineering apprentice training positions in our workshops.
+- Funding for engineering apprentice training positions in our workshops.

 - Seedcorn funding for phase 4 of Operation Undercover, at Horsted Keynes.

-- Materials for the overhaul of LBSC Milk/Fruit Van 270 and GWR Wagon 87782.
+- Materials for the overhaul of LBSC Milk/Fruit Van 270, SECR wagons and GWR Wagon 87782.